 The cost of the case manager should either be paid direct by the other side or form part of your CRPS compensation claim.

 “Thank you so much for everything.
 I couldn’t have hoped for a nicer, kinder and more understanding solicitor.
 Your confidence is infectious!”
 JW (£322,000 compensation recovered for CRPS), March 2018

 The cost of care

 Most people require some form of care and/or assistance.
 This can include domestic cleaning, gardening and cooking, as well as help with bathing, dressing and personal care.
 Sometimes you will have paid for this care and assistance.
 More often it is provided by your family and friends.

-Clearly, you will not have paid your partner or child to cook or clean for you, but if these and other activities are ones that, in the absence of the accident, you would have otherwise have contributed to or done for yourself, the law allows you to recover payment on their behalf as part of your CRPS compensation claim.
+Clearly, you will not have paid your partner or child to cook, clean or otherwise look after you, but if these and other activities are ones that, in the absence of the accident, you would have contributed to or done for yourself, as part of your CRPS compensation claim the law allows you to recover payment on their behalf.

 Adaptations, aids and equipment

 There are numerous disability aids and equipment which can make living with CRPS just that much easier.
 Some are inexpensive; some very expensive.
-Common ones we have claimed are Smart Crutches, Loopwheels for wheelchairs, perching stools, specialist beds and chairs, grab rails, disability scooters, rough terrain scooters and driver-adaptations for cars.
-These should all be included in your claim by your CRPS compensation claim lawyer.
+Common ones for which we have claimed successfully are Smart Crutches, Loopwheels for wheelchairs, perching stools, specialist beds and chairs, grab rails, disability scooters, rough terrain scooters and driver-adaptations for cars.
+Any of these that have already been purchased or have been recommended for the future should be included in your claim by your CRPS compensation claim lawyer.